CesiumGS/cesium-o3de/Documentation/developer-setup.md

 git clone git@github.com:CesiumGS/cesium-o3de.git --recurse-submodules
 ```

-- If you forget the --recurse-submodules, nothing will work because the git submodules will be missing.
-You should be able to fix it with:
+- If you forget the `--recurse-submodules`, nothing will work because the git submodules will be missing.
+You can fix it with:

 ```
 git submodule update --init --recursive